 Favourite jewellery to make:

-.
-I love both the challenge and also the relaxing repetitiveness of making a detailed piece!
+I particularly enjoy making bridal jewellery, enjoying both the challenge and also the relaxing repetitiveness of making a detailed piece.
 And it’s amazing to make something someone will wear on their wedding day.

 Favourite jewellery to give: